The Supremes

-The Supremes was an American girl group and a premier act of Motown Records during the 1960s.
-Founded as the Primettes in Detroit, Michigan, in 1959, the Supremes were the most commercially successful of Motown's acts and the most successful American vocal band, with 12 number-one singles on the Billboard Hot 100.
+The Supremes were an American girl group formed in Detroit, Michigan, in 1959 as the Primettes.
+The premier act of Motown Records during the 1960s, the Supremes were the most commercially successful of Motown's acts and the most successful American vocal group, with twelve number 1 singles on the Billboard Hot 100.
 Most of these hits were written and produced by Motown's main songwriting and production team, Holland–Dozier–Holland.
-It is said that their breakthrough made it possible for future African-American R&B and soul musicians to find mainstream success.
+The breakthrough by the Supremes is considered to have made it possible for future African-American R&B and soul musicians to find mainstream success.
 Billboard ranked the Supremes as the 16th greatest Hot 100 artist of all time.

 Florence Ballard, Mary Wilson, Diana Ross, and Betty McGlown, the original members, were all from the Brewster-Douglass public housing project in Detroit.
-They formed the Primettes as the sister act to the Primes (with Paul Williams and Eddie Kendricks, who went on to form the Temptations).
+Forming as the Primettes, they were the sister act to the Primes (with Paul Williams and Eddie Kendricks, who went on to form the Temptations).
 Barbara Martin replaced McGlown in 1960, and the group signed with Motown the following year as the Supremes.
-Martin left the act in early 1962, and Ross, Ballard, and Wilson continued as a trio.
+Martin left the group in early 1962, and Ross, Ballard, and Wilson continued as a trio.

 During the mid-1960s, the Supremes achieved mainstream success with Ross as lead singer and Holland–Dozier–Holland as its songwriting and production team.
 In 1967, Motown president Berry Gordy renamed the group Diana Ross & the Supremes, and replaced Ballard with Cindy Birdsong.
-In 1970, Ross left to pursue a solo career and was replaced by Jean Terrell, and the group reverted the name to the Supremes again.
-During the mid-1970s, the lineup changed with Lynda Laurence, Scherrie Payne and Susaye Greene, joining until the group, after 18 years from its foundation, disbanded in 1977.
+In 1970, Ross left to pursue a solo career and was replaced by Jean Terrell, and the group's name was reverted to the Supremes.
+During the mid-1970s, the lineup continued to change with Lynda Laurence, Scherrie Payne and Susaye Greene joining until the group, 18 years after its formation, disbanded in 1977.